ashleyberry/dressr/README.md

 _Duration: 10 days_

 ## Description
 - Inspired by the masterpiece film 'Clueless,' dressr is a responsive, full-stack mobile application which allows a user to create their own personalized virtual closet to access at any time.
-The user can add to their virtual closet, edit an item, search through their wardrobe, and even assistance from the app with pairing an outfit together.
+The user can add to their virtual closet, edit an item, search through their wardrobe, and even assistance from the app to pair an outfit together.

 This application uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).